puristajs/purista/website/src/handbook/2_create-new-service.md

 Create a new subfolder `src/service/user/commands` and create files `index.ts`, `schema.ts` and `signUp.ts`

-First let's define the shape of our data.
+First, let's define the shape of our data.
-Todo so, we will use awesome [zod library](https://github.com/colinhacks/zod) which will provide use schema validation, typescript types and with some plugin openapi (swagger) definition from one single definition.
+To do so, we will use awesome [zod library](https://github.com/colinhacks/zod) which will provide use schema validation, typescript types and with some plugin OpenApi (swagger) definition from one single definition.

 Add the needed dependencies to our project: